tdownie0/music-theor-ease/topics/Fundamentals/ch5.md

 (OOP) or functional programming approach.
 Typically it is encouraged to use whichever paradigm is associated with the language.
 For Javascript, it is typically seen firstly as a functional programming language.
 It has the ability to use classes like Object Oriented Programming (OOP), but the innerworkings of the class implementation are actually done through Javascript prototypes.
-These protoypes are an internal property of objects used for inheritance, facilitating the functional programming philosophy.
+These prototypes are an internal property of objects used for inheritance, facilitating the functional programming philosophy.

-Staying with the a langauge's common design approaches typically makes it easier for others to assist in working on the code.
+Staying with the a language's common design approaches typically makes it easier for others to assist in working on the code.
 Others may come to expect a certain structure of that language, making it easier to work on with a certain implementations approach from another due to the language naturally being centered around one or the other.
 In time, this also becomes useful in being able to distinguish